trivalik/openvision-development-platform/README.md

 If you support them they will grow but we need to fight this kind of behavior together.

 * DMM (DreamBox) company which did close their enigma2 sources years ago.
+* Japhar team, despite the fact that they're supporting clones they are using everyone's work and don't publish their changes.
 * PurE2 team which are using everyone's work and trying to close things like using .so libraries, they don't publish their changes.
 * VITMOD which is stealing our sources even our procfs driver without publishing his work.